The House With 46 Chimneys: Excerpt One

 The candle flickered, as the flame again seemed to respond to movement in the air that she couldn’t feel.
 Then it went out.
 She wasn’t too worried.
 There was a little moonlight coming in through the window at the far end of the corridor.
 Enough to find her way back to their room and to Rose.

-In the near darkness she became aware of a figure, a girl, hurrying down the corridor towards her.
+In the near darkness, she became aware of a figure, a girl, hurrying down the corridor towards her.
 She wasn’t sure how she saw enough detail to know it was Rose.
 Only the girl seemed a little older and was wearing old-fashioned clothes.
 Then she realised it wasn’t Rose, for at that moment her sister emerged from their room carrying a candle, beyond the girl.
 Ruby could see Rose looking towards the two of them.
 Her sister’s hand was held over her mouth and she had a look of horror on her face.

 It all seemed to happen in an instant but Ruby still had time to realise that the girl was very frightened.
 The figure looked over her shoulder.
 Not towards Rose, who was still standing in the doorway of their room, but over her other shoulder, as if looking at someone Ruby couldn’t see who was following her.